NordVPN vs Surfshark for UK users: Hulu availability and lawful alternatives

 Expert insight: the residential IP factor

 The biggest 2026 change is that Hulu looks less like a simple geo-block system and more like a pattern detector.
 Large public cloud IP ranges are easier to distrust.
-That is why better results often come from VPN regions and server pools that look more “residential-like” in practice — closer to normal home broadband behavior than obvious datacenter traffic.
+Better results often come from VPN regions and server pools that look more “residential-like” in practice - closer to normal home broadband behaviour than obvious datacenter traffic.
 Users usually notice the effect as fewer random blocks, better Live TV consistency, and less need to re-verify the household.

-This is also why normal speed tests can mislead you.
+Normal speed tests can mislead you.
 A server can be extremely fast and still fail on Hulu because the platform dislikes the address range or sees a DNS mismatch.
-In other words, speed is necessary, but for Hulu it is not sufficient.
+Speed is necessary, but for Hulu it is not sufficient.
 The better mental model is: identity first, speed second.

 Buy NordVPN if you care more about a stable result than squeezing maximum value from one subscription.
 It is the cleaner recommendation for people who mainly want Hulu, do not want to think about connection limits much, and especially for users who keep fighting proxy-style errors on Hulu Live TV.
 It also fits people who already use the VPN for BBC iPlayer, Netflix, or Amazon Prime Video and want one provider to stay dependable across streaming services.